Azure/azure-openapi-validator/docs/rules.md

 ### AllResourcesMustHaveDelete

-All top level proxy and (tracked at all levels) resources MUST support delete.
+All proxy and tracked resources MUST support delete.

 Please refer to [all-resources-must-have-delete.md](./all-resources-must-have-delete.md) for details.